bflaven/ia_usages/ia_using_other_llm/README.md

 ### commands for Ollama

-You can find other info at <a href="https://github.com/jmorganca/ollama" target="_blank" rel="noopener">https://github.com/jmorganca/ollama</a>
+You can find other info at [https://github.com/jmorganca/ollama](https://github.com/jmorganca/ollama)